Manuel Belgrano: Creation of the flag of Argentina

 After the defeat in Tacuarí, the government of Buenos Aires (which by then was the First Triumvirate) issued a series of conflicting orders.
 First they requested he should fight the royalists in the Banda Oriental, then to return to the city and be judged for the defeats.
 However, no charges were formulated against him.

 He was appointed as the head of the Regiment of Patricians, replacing the banished Cornelio Saavedra, but the troops did not accept him and started the Braids Mutiny.
 After that, the Triumvirate requested that he fortify Rosario against possible royalist attacks from the Banda Oriental.
 Belgrano created two batteries, "Independencia" ("Independence") and "Libertad" ("Freedom").
 After realising that both patriots and royalists were fighting under the same colours, he created the cockade of Argentina, of light blue and white, the use of which was approved by the Triumvirate.
 The reasons for the colours are usually considered to be either loyalty to the House of Bourbon or his esteem of the Virgin Mary.
 Belgrano created a flag with the same colours, which was hoisted at Rosario near the Paraná River on 27 February 1812.
 On that same day he was appointed to replace Pueyrredon in the Army of the North, so he travelled to Yatasto.

 He found demoralised officials, nearly 1,500 soldiers (a quarter of them hospitalised), minimal artillery, and no money.
 Some of the officials were Manuel Dorrego, Gregorio Aráoz de Lamadrid, Cornelio Zelaya, José María Paz, Diego Balcarce, and Eustaquio Díaz Vélez.
 The cities were much more hostile to the Army than those that Belgrano encountered on his way into Paraguay.
 Salta was menaced by the royalist general José Manuel de Goyeneche; Belgrano had orders to take command and retreat without fighting, but he disobeyed.
 He prepared a base at Campo Santo, in Salta, where he improved the hospital and created a military tribunal.
-He later moved to Jujuy, knowing that he did not have the resources to launch an attack on Upper Perú.
+He later moved to Jujuy, knowing that he did not have the resources to launch an attack on Upper Peru.

 The First Triumvirate did not approve the use of the flag created in Rosario, but Belgrano was initially unaware of that.
 He had the flag blessed by the priest Juan Ignacio de Gorriti at Salta, on the second anniversary of the May Revolution.
 When he found out the flag was not approved, he put it away.
 When asked, he would say that he was keeping it for a great victory.